 Welcome back to “The Waiting Room”.
-If this is your first time reading this feature, its my Monday night blog where now that the show is back I’ll be covering my thoughts, feelings and reactions to the latest “parts” not “episodes” of Twin Peaks: The Return.
-I’m going to go ahead and throw up the spoiler alert warning now—if you haven’t watched the first four parts, stop reading now.
+If this is your first time reading this feature, it’s my Monday night blog where now that the show is back I’ll be covering my thoughts, feelings and reactions to the latest “parts” not “episodes” of Twin Peaks: The Return.
+I’m going to go ahead and throw up the spoiler alert warning now—if you haven’t watched the first four parts stop reading now.
 I will be covering all four and boy is there a lot to cover.
 Here we go…

 A few quick notes: The box in NYC.
 It has been long rumored that are “portals” that lead to the Lodge.
 Did someone become aware of one or attempt to create one?
 Who was backing this project?
 What exactly is Jacoby working on with all his shovels and interesting contraptions?
 I loved Lynch/Frost taking a shot at all the James haters with two simple lines.
-“He’s weird” – Shelly’s friend said.
-“No James has always been cool” Shelly responded.
+“He’s weird”, Shelly’s friend said.
+“No, James has always been cool” Shelly responded.